 - 5. How do I make sure my payment is applied to my account?

-- To be sure your payment is applied to your account, please include either the bottom portion of your bill or write your address and “lease fee/land taxes” or “condo membership fee” in the memo field of your check.
+To be sure your payment is applied to your account, pay online with a credit card or make sure your name and property address are in the memo field of your check.
 This helps ensure your check isn’t applied to another account with a similar name.
-CHT has over 550 homes and 2,000+ rental units so we do have some instances of individuals with the same name.
+CHT has over 600 homes and 2,500+ rental units so we do have some instances of individuals with the same name.
 If you are receiving emailed invoices but sent your payment via check to our office, you will be able to check the balance of the invoice online using the link in your email.
 Please allow time for your check to arrive at our office and a few additional days for processing.

 - 6. Why did I get a late letter when I mailed my check on the 25th?

 It takes time to enter and process payments as well as generate reports and mail late letters.
 This is why we ask that your payment arrive at CHT by the 10th of each month.
 While you will not be charged a late fee until after the 25th, you may get a late letter if your payment arrives after the 10th.

 - 7. Why do I pay all my land taxes in August each year?

 Single family homeowners in Burlington have two property tax bills, as do most of our shared equity homeowners who live in single family homes.
 The bill for the land portion of the property taxes comes directly to CHT and we pay the bill on your behalf.
 CHT then bills you for these taxes on a monthly basis.
 The difference for Burlington homeowners is that the value of the land has been set by the City at $5,000 for tax purposes.
 The rest of the value of the property is reflected in the bill for the improvements (your home and other buildings).
 Because the property taxes on $5,000 is a relatively small amount, CHT bills you the entire amount the month after we receive the bill.
 This amount varies depending upon the tax rate, but is approximately $135 for the year.

 - 8. What are my responsibilities as a CHT Homeowner?